 Troulos’ beach is a huge crowd pleaser.
 Visitors from all over Skiathos come here to unwind on the well-kept Blue Flag-certified sands.
 Umbrellas and sunloungers can be found dotted along the beach, but there’s still plenty of empty space for your own beach towels and picnic areas.
 If you haven’t brought yourself a lunch there are snack bars and Greek tavernas nearby.

 Lifeguards stand watch over the sea, helping parents feel at ease while little ones splash in the shallows.
 Watersports are also available at this beach, including windsurfing and snorkelling.
-If you're feeling adventurous, the islet opposite Troulos, Troulonisi, is near enough for experienced swimmers to get to.
+If you’re feeling adventurous on your holidays to Greece, the islet opposite Troulos, Troulonisi, is near enough for experienced swimmers to get to.
 Encircling the white sand shores is a green forested area, helping to give this beach a secluded and private feel.

 Nature at its best

 Hiking is a popular pastime here in Troulos.
 This resort is surrounded by fantastic walking and hiking trails that venture through Troulos’ beautiful pine tree forests and olive groves.
 Troulos’ national park, Dasi Nisou Skiathou Magnisias, is a great way to experience the area’s natural beauty up close, including the wild flowers that blossom during spring and summer.
 A walk around this park’s full length of 15 kilometres can take its toll, so make sure to bring some good footwear with you.
 There are also well-marked walking trails to the nearby Aselinos Beach.